tweag/chainsail-resources/examples/README.md

    ```
    `concatenate-samples` is a Python script available in the `chainsail-helpers` package.
 4. Run `python compare.py <example dir>/sc_samples.npy /some/path/chainsail_samples.npy` in the use case directory and (ideally) be amazed how much better Chainsail sampled your distribution :-)

+If you like to run one of these examples using the local controller-only deployment (https://github.com/tweag/chainsail/tree/main/app/controller#development-workflow), you'll also find an exemplary `job.json` job specification file in this directory.